Kvnyu/elixir_data_structures_meetup_talk/ds_elixir.md

 ## Maps with <32 keys

-* Maps with less than 32 keys are flatmaps, implemented as a sorted list of tuples
+* Maps with less than 32 keys are flat-maps, implemented as a sorted list of tuples

 <!-- livebook:{"break_markdown":true} -->